destinyae/developer-docs-1/docs/dynamic-tao/dtao-guide.md

 The below table shows how emissions are injected into the subnet pools.

 :::caution Alpha price is always relative price
-Note that the terms relative price, alpha token's price, alpha price are the same as [Rate](#rate).
+Note that the terms relative price, alpha token's price, and alpha price are the same as [Rate](#rate).
 :::

 | <img style={{width: 500}} /> Every block, do this |<img style={{width: 500}} /> If (sum) $\geqslant$ 1 | <img style={{width: 400}} /> Else (If (sum) $\lt$ 1) |